Scranton Burn Injury Attorneys

 Legal Guidance for Burn Injury Claims & Lawsuits

 Most catastrophic injury claims are able to settle before they reach the courtroom, but this is not guaranteed.
 There could be a chance that the defendant will refuse to cooperate, and their insurer will drag the case into litigation.
 In either situation, you can rest a little easier knowing that Fellerman & Ciarimboli Law PC is on your side.
-Our Scranton burn injury attorneys are able to negotiate fair settlements and fight adamantly on your behalf in court.
+Our burn injury attorneys in Scranton are able to negotiate fair settlements and fight adamantly on your behalf in court.

 Free consultations are available for inquiring burn injury clients.
+Get help from our burn injury lawyers in Scranton today.